 Lifelong friendships were forged at the College.
 However with the dispersal of the commercial farming community, contacts were lost - virtually overnight.
 A network that was started by Colin Lowe amongst his Course 16 colleagues has grown progressively.
-Much of the content on this website comes from that ongoing correspondence which reaches 80 former students or staff.
-Steve Bennett, lecturer 1973-1978, designed the site and powers it.
+Much of the content on this website comes from that ongoing correspondence which reaches 80 former students and staff.
+Steve Bennett, lecturer 1973-1978, designed this site and powers it.
 Anecdotes from Old Gwebians are documented in 'News'.
 This is growing with new stories coming in so that it spreads over many chapters.

 There are many gaps in these pages so if anyone would like to make their own contributions or corrections, please send an email using the 'Contact' page.
 Students from Course 1 graduated more than 60 years ago so their treasured memories need to be captured on these pages before they are lost forever.